-- a) Construct a truth table that shows the truth value of each sentence in KB and indicate the models in which the KB is true. - b) Does KB entail R?
-Use the definition of entailment to justify your answer. - c) Does KB entail $\neg R \lor P$?
+- a) Construct a truth table that shows the truth value of each sentence in KB and indicate the models in which the KB is true. - b) Does KB entail Q?
+Use the definition of entailment to justify your answer. - c) Does KB entail $\neg Q \land R$?
 Extend the truth table and use the definition of entailment to justify your answer. - d) Does KB entail $P \Rightarrow R$?
-Extend the truth table and use the definition of entailment to justify your answer. - 2.
+Use the definition of entailment to justify your answer. - 2.
 [10 pts.]
-In propositional logic, does an empty knowledge base (i.e., a knowledge base with no sentences in it) entail anything?
-Explain your answer. - 3.
-[35 pts.]
+Prove each of the following assertions regarding propositional logic.
+Hint: "if and only if" proofs require you to prove the claim in both directions. - a) $\alpha \models \beta$ if and only if the sentence $(\alpha \Rightarrow \beta)$ is true in all models. - b) $\alpha \models \beta$ if and only if the sentence $(\alpha \land \neg \beta)$ is false in all models. - 3.
+[40 pts.]
 Building on the kinship domain (Sect.
 8.3.2, pp. 301-303), use first-order logic to write axioms defining the binary (i.e., having arity 2) predicates Daughter, Son, Wife, GrandChild, GreatGrandParent, Brother, Sister, Aunt, Uncle, and FirstCousin.
 Here, a predicate of form Predicate(x,y) should be read in English as "x is the Predicate of y."
 Only use these predicates and the predicates defined on p.
 301-303 of the book in your definitions.
 Try to ensure that your definitions are as complete as possible without leading to false inferences.
 You may want to refer to a dictionary to ensure that you understand the full meaning of terms like aunt, uncle and first cousin. - 4.
 [20 pts.]
 Represent the following sentences in first order logic, assuming that the domain consists only of people.
 The only predicates you may use are loves(x,y), knows(x,y), and avoids(x,y), where a predicate of form Predicate(x,y) means that "x Predicate y."
 Choose meaningful constants where appropriate. - a) Somebody knows and loves Tim. - b) Everybody who knows Sue avoids Sue. - c) There is somebody that everybody loves. - d) Nobody knows everybody. - e) There are some people who love nobody but themselves. - 5.
 [10 pts.]
-Consider the minesweeper agent example we discussed (or will discuss) in class on Feb.
-23. Recall that we use NearbyMines(s,n) to represent the relation between a square s and the number of mines adjacent to it (n).
+Consider the minesweeper agent example we discussed in class on March 3.
+Recall that we use NearbyMines(s,n) to represent the relation between a square s and the number of mines adjacent to it (n).
 We also use Mine(s) to indicate that square s has a mine, and Adjacent(s,t) to represent that squares s and t are adjacent to each other.
 Write an axiom that precisely describes the implications of NearbyMines(s,2) for any square s.
 You may assume that Adjacent(s,t) is correctly defined.